GLI Funding Opportunities

 • Training/professional development opportunity must occur within the funding period outline in the RFA.

-• Students are allowed one professional development & training grant per academic year.
+• Students are allowed one professional development & training grant per budget year (July 1 - June 30).

 • During their Graduate School tenure masters students are eligible to receive one professional development & training grant and PhD students are eligible to receive two professional development & training grants.